Child and adolescent mental health service (CAMHS) referrals

 Young people who present with Learning Disability or attend specialist LD / ASD schools are offered ASD assessment by the Child Development Team and mental health care by the Ealing CAMHS Learning Disability team.

-Please note: If a child is referred for an ASD assessment to CDT (SoCA pathway) as they are under 6 years of age, they will remain on the CDT SoCA pathway waiting list until seen.
+Please note: if a child is referred for an ASD assessment to CDT (SoCA pathway) as they are under 6 years of age, they will remain on the CDT SoCA pathway waiting list until seen.

-Learning disability (LD) team
+Learning Disability (LD) team

 The CAMHS LD team welcomes referrals for children and young people (CYP) who:

-• Have an Ealing GP
+- Have an Ealing GP

-• Are aged 0-18 years
+- Are aged 0 -18 years

-• Have a diagnosis of learning disability and evidence of this diagnosis.
+- Have a diagnosis of learning disability and evidence of this diagnosis.
 The definition of LD is taken from DSM-V as IQ 69 and below, along with significant impairment in adaptive living skills, and difficulties present since childhood

 Additionally, we accept referrals for CYP who attend Ealing Local Authority Special schools, which are Mandeville, John Chilton, Castlebar, Spring Hallow, Belvue and St Ann’s.

 This service sees young people aged 0 -18 years and offers assessment and treatment (clinic and home if needed) for eating disorders (anorexia nervosa, bulimia nervosa, binge eating disorder) and treatment for confirmed eating disorders.
-Please ensure you have an accurate and recent weight and height and include in the referral.
+Please ensure you have an accurate and recent weight and height and include that in the referral.

 Please note: The Eating Disorder Service is the ONLY service that accepts self-referrals via a telephone call.